 The aws:shield/protectionGroup:ProtectionGroup resource, part of the Pulumi AWS provider, groups Shield-protected resources for unified DDoS detection, mitigation, and reporting.
 This guide focuses on two capabilities: pattern-based resource selection and aggregation methods.

-Protection groups require an active Shield Advanced subscription.
-The ARBITRARY pattern requires existing Shield Protection resources.
+Protection groups require an active Shield Advanced subscription and reference existing Shield Protection resources or protected AWS resources.
 The examples are intentionally small.
 Combine them with your own Shield protections and monitoring infrastructure.

-Organizations with Shield Advanced often start by grouping all protected resources together for unified visibility into DDoS events.
+Organizations with Shield Advanced often start by grouping all protected resources together for unified detection and reporting.

 import * as pulumi from "@pulumi/pulumi";